Multipass spectroscopic absorption cell: Herriott cell

-Circular Multipass Cells
+Circular multipass cells

 Circular Multipass Cell - The beam propagates on a star pattern.
 The path length can be adjusted by changing the incidence angle Φ.

 Another category of multipass cells is generally referred to as circular multipass reflection cells.
 They were first introduced by Thoma and co-workers in 1994.
 Such cells rely on a circular arrangement of mirrors.
 The beam enters the cell under an angle and propagates on a star-shaped pattern (see picture on the right).
 The path length in circular multipass cells can be varied by adjusting the incidence angle of the beam.
 An advantage lies in their robustness towards mechanical stress such as vibrations or temperature changes.
 Furthermore, circular multipass cells stand out because of the small detection volumes they provide.
 A stable beam propagation is achieved by shaping individual reflection points to form a non-concentric mirror-arrangement.

 In a special case, a circular mirror is used, allowing continuous adjustment of the angle of incidence.
 A drawback of this circular cell configuration is the inherent concentric mirror arrangement which leads to imperfect imaging after a large number of reflections.

-Raymond Cell
+Raymond cell

 Animated schematic of a Raymond Cell (Shared Focus Sample Cell), showing multiple pairs of toroidal mirrors refocusing the beam through a small sample at the center.

-The Raymond Cell, also known as the Shared Focus Sample Cell (SFSC), is a multipass optical cell invented by Joseph R. Demers in 2020 for performing Terahertz spectroscopy on solid samples.
+The Raymond cell, also known as the Shared Focus Sample Cell (SFSC), is a multipass optical cell invented by Joseph R. Demers in 2020 for performing Terahertz spectroscopy on solid samples.
 It employs multiple pairs of toroidal mirrors arranged so that the beam is repeatedly refocused into the center of the chamber while being propagated around the cavity.
 This geometry allows many passes through a very small liquid or solid sample placed at the shared focal point, thereby increasing sensitivity while minimizing the required sample volume.
-Unlike circular multipass cells, the Raymond Cell permits the beam to pass directly through the center of the cavity while maintaining a well-formed image during propagation.
+Unlike circular multipass cells, the Raymond cell permits the beam to pass directly through the center of the cavity while maintaining a well-formed image during propagation.
 However, due to the nature of the toroidal mirrors employed, alignment can be more tedious and overall cost higher than in conventional multipass designs.